BriskenFinancials/use-case-template/cards/UC10000426-S-03-conduct-uat-and-validate-end-to-end-process-for-3-banks.md

 ## Outcome

-You will be able to confidently Plan the user acceptance testing (uat) phase by identifying critical business processes and scenarios that need to be validated. accelerating progress and improving project alignment
+This enables you to plan the user acceptance testing (uat) phase by identifying critical business processes and scenarios that need to be validated

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-S-03-bottom.png)